wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/issue.md

 `Issue` is a structure that sets the parameters of the token issue.
 The token issue is performed only if the structure is included in the resulting expression of the callable function.
 See details in the [Callable Function](/eb/ride/functions/callable-function) article.

+The minimum fee for an invoke script transaction is increased by 1 WAVES for each issued asset that is not [NFT](/en/blockchain/token/non-fungible-token).

 You can get the ID of the issued token using the function [calculateAssetId](/en/ride/functions/built-in-functions/blockchain-functions#calculate).

-You can issue several tokens in one function call.
-These tokens have different IDs, even if the token parameters are the same, since the sequence number of the constructor call is used as nonce.

 ## Constructor